Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Three Mechanisms for Retrieving Bound Entities

 \paragraph{Counterfactual Design} Figure~\ref{fig:intro} displays a pair of original and counterfactual inputs that distinguish our three mechanisms (further detailed in Appendix Table~\ref{table:schemas}).
 We illustrate this with the following example.
 Define the original and counterfactual binding matrices $\mathbf{G}$ and $\mathbf{G}'$ respectively:

 We can then use the template $\mathcal{T}$ from \S\ref{problem_setup} such that for these binding matrices, $\mathcal{T}(\mathbf{G},\textit{Tim}, \textit{tea})$ yields the original input in Figure~\ref{fig:intro} and $\mathcal{T}(\mathbf{G}',\textit{Ann}, \textit{pie})$ yields the counterfactual input.
 Each of the three mechanisms produces a different output after an interchange intervention on this pair of inputs: \begin{enumerate} \item An interchange intervention on $\pvar$ in $\mathcal{P}$ would output the entity at the counterfactual query’s position.
 Since $\qg'=2$ for \textit{Ann} in $\mathbf{G}'$, this sets $P \leftarrow2$, and the output becomes \textit{jam}. \item An interchange intervention on $\lvar$ in $\mathcal{L}$ would output the entity in the original input bound to the query entity in the counterfactual input.
-Since the query entity is now \textit{Ann}, the mechanism queries the group containing \textit{Ann} in $\mathbf{G}'$ and outputs the bound entity \textit{ale}. \item An interchange intervention on $\rvar$ in $\mathcal{R}$ would follow the direct pointer established in the counterfactual input.
+Since the query entity is now \textit{Ann}, the mechanism queries the group containing \textit{Ann} in $\mathbf{G}$ and outputs the bound entity \textit{ale}. \item An interchange intervention on $\rvar$ in $\mathcal{R}$ would follow the direct pointer established in the counterfactual input.
 In this case, the pointer is to the token \textit{pie}, which exists in the original input, and so the mechanism outputs \textit{pie}. \end{enumerate} Each of these three outputs is distinct from the actual output \textit{tea} for the original input, which means the dataset also distinguishes the three mechanisms from no intervention being performed.
 Let $i_P$, $i_L$, and $i_R$ be indices of the entity groups queried by the positional, lexical, and reflexive mechanisms, e.g., $i_P=2$, $i_L=1$, and $i_R=3$ in Figure~\ref{fig:intro} after patching.
 In our counterfactual datasets, each of the three mechanisms can predict any position in the list of entity groups from the original input, i.e., $i_P$, $i_L$, and $i_R$ vary freely from 1 to $n$.
 For details and task templates, see \S\ref{appx:binding_tasks}.
+A relevant remaining confounder is that the reflexive mechanism predicts the output that is the target entity in the counterfactual input, meaning this dataset cannot distinguish the pointer used by the reflexive mechanism from the actual next token prediction.
+We resolve this issue, validating the existence of a reflexive mechanism, in \S\ref{subsec:val_ref}.